jrcarter/Ada_GUI/README.md

 Gnoga and the Simple Components require a recent GNAT compiler, so Ada_GUI cannot be compiled with another compiler.
 The file gnat.adc is needed to compile the Simple Components extensions to GNAT.Sockets.
 The use of gnatmake is recommended, as gprbuild has a serious problem that causes lots of unnecessary recompilation.
 After compiling, it is recommended that you write-protect the .ali files.
 Typically, you can use a command such as

-gnatmake -m -j0 -gnatan -gnato2 -O2 -fstack-check ada_gui*.adb
+gnatmake -m -j0 -gnatan -gnato2 -O2 -fstack-check show_all.adb

 If you keep the Ada-GUI source files in a single directory, including the Simple Components source files, and have the compiler put the object and .ali files in that directory, then you need only add -I/path/to/Ada_GUI/ to your program's gnatmake command to use Ada_GUI.